-The Artist-in-Residence fronts Beaufort Street and comprises living quarters: a kitchen, laundry, bathroom, living area and office.
-In addition a spacious studio is attached: three rooms with a separate entry including studio space and a shop front display area.
-The residency is located within the cultural centre precinct, serviced by the CAT free bus and within close walking distance to the Art Gallery of Western Australia, the Perth Institute of Contemporary Art (PICA), the Alexander Library, the Western Australian Museum and the entertainment and dining mecca of Northbridge.
+North Metro TAFE (formerly Central) operates an Artist-in-Residence located within the School of Creative Industries at 12 Aberdeen Street, Perth.The Artist-in-Residence fronts Beaufort Street and comprises living quarters: a kitchen, laundry, bathroom, living area and office.
+In addition a spacious studio is attached: three rooms with a separate entry including studio space and a shopfront display area.
+The residency is located within the cultural centre precinct, within close walking distance to the Art Gallery of Western Australia, the Perth Institute of Contemporary Art (PICA), the Alexander Library, the WA Museum and the entertainment and dining mecca of Northbridge.

 Proposals from designers, artists, craft and media practitioners, musicians and organisations who wish to apply to use the premises are invited.
-Successful applicants may contribute to the ongoing education programme of the Central Institute of Technology students by exhibiting their work in the Gallery Central the shopfront and/or conducting public programs such as artist talks and workshops for students and the wider community.
-Central Institute of Technology does not provide travel or artist fees and exhibitions need to be self funded.
-Central Institute of Technology in Perth, have highly respected art and craft courses/diplomas with outstanding graduates.
+Successful applicants may contribute to the ongoing education program of the Central Institute of Technology students by exhibiting their work in the Gallery Central the shopfront and/or conducting public programs such as artist talks and workshops for students and the wider community.
+Central does not provide travel or artist fees and exhibitions need to be self funded.
+Central Institute of Technology in Perth, have highly respected art, design and media courses with outstanding graduates.

 We can be contacted by email firstname.lastname@example.org

 WHO STAYED/SHOWED HERE LATELY?
 WHO WORKS HERE LATELY

 Robert Hague – art angel for Turner Galleries – MAY